AP® Spanish Language & Culture Score Calculator 2026

 When is the 2026 AP Spanish Language exam?

-The 2026 AP Spanish Language and Culture exam is scheduled for Wednesday, May 13, 2026, at 8:00 a.m. local time.
-The exam lasts approximately 3 hours and 3 minutes total.
+The 2026 AP Spanish Language and Culture exam is scheduled for Thursday, May 14, 2026, at 8:00 a.m. local time.
+The exam lasts 3 hours and 3 minutes total.